 Figure 3.
 A few pennies and nickels, small paper-towel squares, a vinegar-salt solution, and an aluminum strip is all you need to create a coin battery.

-- Soak a paper towel square in the vinegar-salt solution.
-The square should be wet throughout but not dripping.
+Soak a paper towel or construction paper circle in the vinegar-salt solution.
+The paper piece should be wet throughout but not dripping.

-- Place a square of vinegar-soaked paper towel on top of the penny as shown in Figure 4.
+Place the vinegar-soaked paper layer on top of the penny as shown in Figure 4.

 Figure 4.
-Start building your battery by placing a penny on the aluminum strip, followed by a soaked paper-towel square.
+Start building your battery by placing a penny on the aluminum strip, followed by a soaked paper piece.

-- Add a nickel on top of the square paper towel, as shown in Figure 5.
+Add a nickel on top of the paper piece, as shown in Figure 5.
 This is a tiny battery.
 You will add 2 more coins before measuring.

 Figure 5.
-One battery cell consists of a penny, a soaked paper-towel square and a nickel on top.
+One battery cell consists of a penny, a soaked paper towel and a nickel on top.

-- Important: do not let the paper towel squares droop over the edges of the coins and touch each other.
+Important: do not let the paper layers droop over the edges of the coins and touch each other.
 This will create a short circuit and prevent your battery from working.
-If necessary, use scissors to trim the corners of the paper towel squares so they do not hang down and touch the paper towel below them.
+If necessary, use scissors to trim the corners of the paper layers so they do not hang down and touch the paper towel below them.

-- Important: paper towel squares should be wet but not dripping.
+Important: paper layers should be wet but not dripping.
 Dripping electrolyte can create a short circuit.
-If necessary, press out excess liquid from the paper towel squares by placing them between your thumb and a finger.
+If necessary, press out excess liquid from the paper layers by placing them between your thumb and a finger.